 The World's Eight Best Driving Roads

-In 2007, the Top Gear team set off to find the world’s best driving road.
-After a long search through Europe they settled on one road that exemplified driving: the Stelvio Pass – a windy, hairpin-packed road that runs through the Swiss Alps.
+In 2007, the Top Gear team set off to find the world’s best roads to drive.
+After a long search through Europe, they settled on one road that exemplified driving: the Stelvio Pass – a windy, hairpin-packed road that runs through the Swiss Alps.

 As fantastic as the Stelvio Pass undoubtedly is when it’s completely blocked off to all traffic – as it was during the Top Gear shoot – a Jalopnik blogger recently discovered that, during the rest of the year, it isn’t so great.

 Tour buses, slow-moving tourists in rental cars and sheer narrowness mean that the famous Stelvio Pass isn’t quite what is seems to be on television.
 In fact, it’s a bit of a disappointment.

 We all know there’s nothing like a good road trip, so with this in mind, we set out to find the world’s eight best driving roads – the roads that every car guru should add to their bucket list – that are just as good in real life as they look on the big screen.